 - Providing invigilation, if required.

-- Encouraging students to complete evaluation forms at the completion of the pilot.
+- Encouraging students to complete evaluation forms and surveys.

 - Completing staff evaluation forms after the pilot.